Igor Stravinsky: Artistic influences

-The composer's interest in art propelled him to develop a strong relationship with Picasso, whom he met in 1917.
+Stravinsky's interest in art propelled him to develop a strong relationship with Picasso, whom he met in 1917.
 In the years following, the two engaged in an artistic dialogue in which they exchanged small-scale works of art to each other as a sign of intimacy, which included the famous portrait of Stravinsky by Picasso, and a short sketch of clarinet music by Stravinsky.
 This exchange was essential to establish how the artists would approach their collaborative space in Ragtime and Pulcinella.

 Stravinsky displayed a taste in literature that was wide and reflected his constant desire for new discoveries.
 The texts and literary sources for his work began with interest in Russian folklore.
 After moving to Switzerland in 1914, Stravinsky began gathering folk stories from numerous collections, which were later used in works like Les noces, Renard, Pribaoutki, and various songs.
-Many of Stravinsky's works, including The Firebird, Renard, and L'Histoire du soldat were inspired by Alexander Afanasyev's famous collection Russian Folk Tales.
+Many of Stravinsky's works, including The Firebird, Renard, and L'Histoire du soldat were inspired by Afanasyev's collection Russian Folk Tales.
 Collections of folk music influenced Stravinsky's music; numerous melodies from The Rite of Spring were found in an anthology of Lithuanian folk songs.

 An interest in the Latin liturgy began shortly after Stravinsky rejoined the church in 1926, beginning with the composition of his first religious work in 1926 Pater Noster, written in Old Church Slavonic.
 He later used three psalms from the Latin Vulgate in his Symphony of Psalms for orchestra and mixed choir.
-Many works in the composer's neoclassical and serial periods used (or were based on) liturgical texts.
+Many works in Stravinsky's neoclassical and serial periods used (or were based on) liturgical texts.

-Stravinsky worked with many authors throughout his career.
-He first worked with the Swiss novelist Charles F. Ramuz on L'Histoire du soldat in 1918, with whom he formed the idea and wrote the text.
-In 1933, Ida Rubinstein commissioned Stravinsky to set music to a poem by André Gide, later becoming the melodrama Perséphone.
-The Stravinsky-Gide collaboration was apparently tense: Gide disliked how the music did not follow the prosody of his poem and did not attend rehearsals, and Stravinsky ignored many of Gide's ideas.
+Stravinsky worked with many writers throughout his career.
+Stravinsky first worked with Ramuz, with whom he formed the idea and wrote the text, on L'Histoire du soldat in 1918.
+In 1933, Russian-born ballerina Ida Rubinstein commissioned Stravinsky to set music to a poem by French writer André Gide, later becoming the melodrama Perséphone.
+The Stravinsky-Gide collaboration was apparently tense: Gide disliked how the music did not follow the prosody of his poem and did not attend rehearsals, and Stravinsky ignored many of the former's ideas.
 Gide later left the project and did not attend the premiere run.
 The story of The Rake's Progress was first conceived by Stravinsky and W. H. Auden, the latter of whom wrote the libretto with Chester Kallman.
-Stravinsky befriended many other authors as well, including T. S. Eliot, Aldous Huxley, Christopher Isherwood, and Dylan Thomas, the last of whom Stravinsky began working with on an opera in 1953 but stopped due to Thomas's death.
+Stravinsky befriended many other writers as well, including T. S. Eliot, Aldous Huxley, Christopher Isherwood, and Dylan Thomas; Stravinsky began working with Thomas on an opera in 1953 but the project was abandoned after the latter's death.